ThornDuke/sams-pwd-generator/README.md

 ## Features

-This extension allows you to easily create strong passwords of different lengths, from 8 to 16 characters.
-Passwords all have at least one uppercase character, one lowercase character, one number, and one special character.
+This extension allows you to easily create complex and solid passwords of different lengths, from 8 to 16 characters and more.
+Passwords can be created with a specific command or with the context menu.
+All passwords have at least one uppercase character, one lowercase character, one number, and one special character.

 You can configure the character set that will be used to create passwords, the number of passwords produced with every 'spin', and the minimum number of